Choosing Equipment for Leisure Activities

 - saucepan handle holders fix to the cooker or hob, stabilising the pan.
 This allows you to stir the food in the saucepan with one hand.
 The cooker top surface needs to be grease free to allow the suction feet to stay in place (Abledata, 2012)

-Chopping and food preparation boards are available with features that may help when peeling, cutting or spreading food.
+Chopping and slicing Chopping and food preparation boards are available with features that may help when peeling, cutting or spreading food.
 They may have one or more of the following features:

 - spikes (or studs) sticking up from the board which are used to secure food.
 Small spikes close together tend to be used for potatoes and carrots, larger more spaced out spikes tend to be used for larger food items such as a cabbage, bread or a joint of meat.
 Some spikes can be removed for washing